-SEC Charges Advisor Tamara Steele in Alleged $13 Million Fraud
+SEC Charges Advisor Tamara Steele, Steele Financial in Alleged $13 Million Fraud

 Have you suffered losses investing with Tamara Steele and Steele Financial?
 If so, the securities attorneys at The White Law Group may be able to help you to recover your losses through FINRA Arbitration.

 According to the Securities and Exchange Commission on Monday, the regulator has charged Tamara Steele and her advisory firm, Steele Financial Inc. with selling approximately $13 million of high-risk securities to more than 120 advisory clients.

 The SEC alleges that between December 2012 and October 2016 Steel and her firm sold the securities of Behavioral Recognition Systems Inc., to at least 120 clients, many of whom are current or former teachers or public education workers.

 As we have previously told you, Behavioral Recognition Systems Inc., is a private company previously charged with fraud by the SEC.

 Steele and Steele Financial, based in Indianapolis, IN, reportedly received commissions of cash and warrants that were worth more than $2.5 million, or around 18 percent.
 According to the complaint, Steele and her firm allegedly created false invoices and took other steps to conceal their involvement selling BRS securities.

 The SEC’s complaint, filed in federal district court in Indiana, charges the defendants with violating the antifraud and broker-dealer registration provisions of the federal securities laws.
 The SEC is seeking disgorgement of ill-gotten gains with interest, penalties, and permanent injunctions.